mihir2004/mihir2004/README.md

 ### 🏆 Contributions and Achievements

+- **Overall Coordinator** for **Advitiya 2025**, the annual Techfest of **IIT Ropar**.
-- Contributed to **Zeitgeist 2024** as the FInance Head for the cultural fest at **IIT Ropar**.
+- Contributed to **Zeitgeist 2024** as the **Finance Head** for the cultural fest at **IIT Ropar**.
+- Actively participated in **Hacktoberfest 2024**, contributing to open-source projects and expanding collaborative development skills.
-- Active participant in coding contests and hackathons.
+- Engaged in several coding contests and hackathons, showcasing problem-solving skills and coding expertise.
+- Contributions to open-source projects in areas of backend development and bot automation.

 Thank you for visiting my profile! 😊